Let’s discuss leverage and margin and the difference between the two.

 Based on the margin required by your broker, you can calculate the maximum leverage you can wield with your trading account.

-If your broker requires 2% margin, you have a leverage of 50:1.
+If your broker requires a 2% margin, you have a leverage of 50:1.

 Here are the other popular leverage “flavors” most brokers offer: